Saint Petersburg: Roads

 Traffic jams are common in the city due to daily commuter traffic volumes, intercity traffic, and excessive winter snow.
 The construction of freeways such as the Saint Petersburg Ring Road, completed in 2011, and the Western High-Speed Diameter, completed in 2017, helped reduce traffic in the city.
-The M11 Neva, also known as the Moscow-Saint Petersburg Motorway, is a federal highway, and connects Saint Petersburg to Moscow by a freeway.
+The Moscow–Saint Petersburg motorway (M11 Neva), is a federal highway, and connects Saint Petersburg to Moscow by a freeway.

 Saint Petersburg is an important transport corridor linking Scandinavia to Russia and Eastern Europe.
 The city is a node of the international European routes E18 towards Helsinki, E20 towards Tallinn, E95 towards Pskov, Kyiv and Odesa and E105 towards Petrozavodsk, Murmansk and Kirkenes (north) and towards Moscow and Kharkiv (south).